-Every year Australian travellers become ill, or even die, while travelling overseas.
-Make an appointment with your doctor for a basic health check-up at least eight weeks before you depart.
-Travel vaccinations are able to be prescribed by our doctors and with our close relationship with Pharmacy Advice Prospect Pharmacy within our building, sourcing the vaccinations promptly for same day administration provides not only convenience but maximises vaccine safety ensuring vaccines do not spoil during transport from pharmacy to doctor.
+Travel vaccinations are able to be prescribed by our doctors and with our close relationship with local pharmacy services.
+Sourcing the vaccinations promptly for same day administration provides not only convenience but maximises vaccine safety, ensuring vaccines do not spoil during transport from pharmacy to doctor.

 Infectious diseases that cause some of the overseas illnesses are often preventable through vaccinations.
 It’s important that you discuss your personal travel plans with a health professional to ensure you have the correct vaccinations for your trip and any booster doses of childhood vaccinations you may need.